 The UK is recognised across the globe as a leader in skills, expertise and policy within the arts and creative industries.
 In collaboration with a list of selected leading arts and cultural organisations and institutions in the UK, the British Council has initiated a Cultural Skills programme which supports organisations and individuals to develop skills, build networks and create opportunities.

 The British Council Cultural Skills initiatives span various creative disciplines including museums, performing arts, visual arts, film, cultural heritage and festivals.
 Activities will range from practice-based visits, workshops, seminars, master-classes and continued professional development.
-As part of the pilot scheme in Hong Kong, the British Council will begin the programme in November 2018 with a study visit to the UK for a museum sector delegation.
+As part of the pilot scheme in Hong Kong, the British Council is organising a study visit to the UK for a performing arts sector delegation.

 The UK study visit programme will provide an interactive environment for sharing practice, exploring common challenges and opportunities, and building strategic networks and connections through visits and meetings, from which future cultural relations and collaborations between the UK and Hong Kong will be strengthened.

-Participants will gain access to leading arts organisations, venues and a prominent conference in the UK, and meet industry peers to gain learning, experience and insight into the UK arts and cultural sector on both strategic and practical levels.
+Participants will gain access to leading performing arts organisations and venues in the UK, and meet industry peers to gain learning, experience and insight into the UK arts and cultural sector on both strategic and practical levels.

-The provisional itinerary for the museum delegation visit (Scroll to the bottom of the page to download the provisional itinerary) is scheduled from 4 to 12 November 2018, involving exchange with leading institutions in London and also attendance at the annual Museums Association Conference, which will be held this year in Belfast, Northern Ireland.
+The provisional itinerary for the performing arts delegation visit is scheduled from 20 to 28 January 2019, involving exchange with leading institutions in London and also attendance at a variety of performances, including the 2019 London International Mime Festival - the UK’s longest established annual international theatre event, whose programme spans the spectrum of contemporary visual performance including live art, physical and circus-theatre, mask, puppetry, movement and object theatre.
 The visit will be led by a British Council member of staff from Hong Kong.